Ellen White Investigation

 In her early writings, Mrs. White, like L.B.
 Coles, used the term "cancerous humors."7 A humor is defined in the 1828 version of Webster's Dictionary as:

-Dr. Ronald Numbers notes that Mrs. White later changed her terminology:
+Dr. Ronald Numbers notes that after Mrs. White learned of the existence of germs, she changed her terminology:

-Viruses were discovered in Mrs. White's lifetime, but we do not know if she was ever aware of them.
-Mrs. White never used the term "virus" in her writings.
-At first she said cancer was caused by a humor.
+Viruses were discovered during Mrs. White's lifetime, but it us unknown if she was aware of them because she never used the term "virus" in her writings.
+At first, she said cancer was caused by a humor.
 Later, after the existence of germs was proven, she said it was caused by a germ.
 However, a germ is a bacterium, not a virus.
-Now, modern proponents of Mrs. White would like us to believe that Mrs. White actually meant "viruses" when she wrote "germs."
+Now, modern proponents of Mrs. White would have us to believe that Mrs. White actually meant "viruses" when she wrote "germs."

 Viruses and Germs: What is the Difference?

-While there is no such thing as a cancer "virus" or "germ", several different viruses have been linked to certain types of human cancers, such as cancer of the cervix, Burket's lymphoma and Karposies sarcoma.
-It should be noted that the transfer of these particular viruses to humans has never been associated with eating meat.9
+While there is no such thing as a cancer "virus" or "germ," several different viruses have been linked to certain types of human cancers, such as cancer of the cervix, Burket's lymphoma and Karposies sarcoma.
+It should be noted that the transfer of these particular viruses to humans has never been associated with eating meat.10

 Worthy of a Nobel Prize?

-Let us review the facts and determine if Mrs. White's statement about cancerous germs is really worthy of a Nobel prize:
+After reviewing the scientific and medical facts, is Mrs. White's statement about cancerous germs really worthy of a Nobel prize?

-2. Mrs. White taught that the cancer germ was transmitted to humans by eating meat, but there is no evidence that cancer is transferred to humans in that manner.
+2. Mrs. White taught that the cancer germ was transmitted to humans by eating meat but this is scientifically false.

-3. While there does appear to be a connection between cancer and certain viruses the consensus of the scientific community is that cancer is caused by mutations of genes responsible for cell growth.
-John Hays, a molecular geneticist at Oregon State University, says "overwhelming evidence shows a close connection between cancer and mutations of genes that control cell growth."10
+3. While there does appear to be an association between cancer and certain viruses, the consensus of the scientific community is that cancer is caused by mutations of genes responsible for cell growth, not by a microbe or germ.
+John Hays, a molecular geneticist at Oregon State University, reports: "Overwhelming evidence shows a close connection between cancer and mutations of genes that control cell growth."11

 Cancer and Solitary Vice

-Mrs. White also said that cancer was caused by "solitary vice."
+This was not the only time that Mrs. White made delusional and unfounded claims about the cause of cancer.
+She also said that cancer was caused by "solitary vice."

 Interestingly, SDAs are not as anxious to publicize this tidbit of scientific wisdom about the cause of cancer!
 Shouldn't she be nominated for a Nobel Prize for this as well?